 Indicator (a) Both the PREA Policy and the Intake Policy require the identification of populations who may have difficulty in understanding information.
-The PREA Policy (pages 6-7) requires facility staff to ensure residents all understand, regardless of disability or language barriers the facilities efforts to maintain a PREA safe environment This includes how to keep oneself safe, the facility zero tolerance stance, how to report a concern and how to access treatment.
-As a Reentry facility, the majority of admissions are coming from federal prison and the remaining are referred by the US Probation Office in Boston.
-As a result, Coolidge House receives some information about residents with significant medical issues/disabilities or other mental health disorders that may make understanding PREA information difficult.
+The PREA Policy (pages 6-7) requires facility staff to ensure residents all understand, regardless of disability or language barriers the facility's efforts to maintain a PREA safe environment This includes how to keep oneself safe, the facility zero tolerance stance, how to report a concern and how to access treatment.
+As a Reentry facility, the majority of admissions are coming from federal prison and the remaining are referred by the US Probation Office in New Hampshire.
+As a result, Hampshire House receives some information about residents with significant medical issues/disabilities or other mental health disorders that may make understanding PREA information difficult.
 The Intake/Release Coordinators sit with each new resident and screens for any missed medical information or other factor that may impair their understanding of the facility rules including the Zero Tolerance policy toward Sexual Abuse and Sexual Harassment.
 This screening would help identify those who have comprehension or limited reading ability.
-CRJ can provide written materials to clients in various formats and languages as needed and has access to a TTY for individuals who are deaf or a new Interpretive service that can use video assistance to have a person sign (VRI) for the hearing-impaired resident.
+CRJ can provide written materials to clients in various formats and languages as needed and has access to a TTY for individuals who are deaf or hearing-impaired.
 CRJ has resources available to aid staff in working with individuals with intellectual or developmental disabilities.
 The agency provides programming for these populations in another division of the agency.
+Interviews with the Director and random residents with Disabilities as well as postings in secondary languages support a ability to educate individuals on PREA.